pwaring/technical-talks/ipv6-hosting-developer/slides.md

 # Problems deploying IPv6 (external, not always fixable)

- - Third party APIs requiring IPv4 addresses (data + firewall)
+ - Third party APIs requiring IPv4 addresses
- - Stricter spam detection on mail over IPv6
+ - Stricter spam detection on email over IPv6
- - Proprietary applications
+ - Proprietary or undocumented applications
  - Hardcoded IP addresses
+ - Lack of feature parity with IPv4 (e.g. no load balancers)
  - No immediate benefit for most customers
- - Lack of feature parity with IPv4 (e.g. no load balancers)

 # How can we solve this?